ambermtse/cse15l-lab-reports/lab3.md

         return sum / (arr.length - 1);
       }
 ```
   To fix the bug, I altered the code to find the index of the lowest double in the array given in the argument.
 The double at the index found is then changed to 0.
-This allows the average to be caluclated by divinding the sum of the doubles in the array by the length of the double array minis 1, to account for the lowest dowble being dropped.
+This allows the average to be caluclated by divinding the sum of the doubles in the array by the length of the double array minus 1, to account for the lowest dowble being dropped.
 By changing the lowest double value to a 0, it does not affect the value of the sum, and it allows for there to be duplicates of the lowest doubles in the array without leaving out more than 1 lowest double when calculating the average.

 Part 2: